sagemath/sagewiki_to_gh-2022-10-10/days4/projects/database.md

 }}}
     * for later? add data from whatever (e.g. quickly via sql file): magic function to deal with other ways to add data? think about this more later.

-  A. class !AdvancedQuery(!SageObject) -- simply a pointer to an ImmutableSQLDatabase object (recall, this could be mutable), and a string.
+  A. class !AdvancedQuery(!SageObject) -- simply a pointer to an SQLDatabase object (recall, this could be mutable), and a string.
 When run_query is called, query the database and return results.

   A. class Query(!AdvancedQuery) -- a naive query class for the n00b in us all...
     * comes with operations intersect, union and complement